rimihaeg/workout-tracker/readme.md

 | */me* |
 | */me/sets?limit={int}* |

+## HTML, CSS and Thymeleaf
+The CSS consists of one main file, styles.css, and an extra file for the specific pages.
+This way CSS attributes used on every page do not have to be duplicated in separate style sheets whilst reducing the need for one big sheet for the whole application.

+The styles.css file also contains a selector that resets some basic styles a browser might add, like white borders around the edges.

+To navigate the website, the HTML makes use of a nav tag.
+This element contains links to the homepage, login if the user is not logged in or the users personal page if the user is logged in, the exercises page, and the users page if the user is logged in.

+The form text inputs make use of placeholder texts to inform the user of the type of input expected to be used.

+If a user signs up for the application there will be an extra element added to the page.
+If the user succeeds in creating an account the user will be told that the account has been created.
+If the account name already exists the user will be told this as well.

+If the user has added an exercise to the application and visits the exercises page, the user will be shown what exercise he/she added last.
+This element will stay for a few seconds before floating off screen and disappearing.
+More on this in the [Issues](#Issues) chapter.

+If a user that has not been signed in visits the exercises page, the form for adding a new exercise will not be shown.

 ## Issues
 ### Overflow-x
 There is an element that uses animation to float away from the screen before disappearing.
 This adds a little extra to the app, but without intervention this also adds extra unused space in the direction the element floats off screen, in this case the right.